TayThorian/MasterBookVault/README.md

 ## Free League Publishing
 - - Path of Glory
 ## Iron Crown Enterprises
+- ICE2210 - Middle-Earth Adventure Guidebook II
+- ICE2400 - Umbar - Haven of the Corsairs
+- ICE2500 - The Court of Ardor in Southern Middle-earth
+- ICE2700 - Southern Mirkwood - Haunt of the Necromancer
+- ICE3600 - Dunland and the Southern Misty Mountains
+- ICE3200 - Lorien & The Halls of the Elven Smiths
+- ICE8107 - Woses of the Black Wood
+- ICE3111 - Greater Harad
+- ICE3113 - The Grey Mountains
+- ICE4010 - Mirkwood The Wilds of Rhovanion
+- ICE4020 - Empire of the Witch King
+- ICE3300 - Havens of Gondor
+- ICE3500 - Ents of Fangorn
+- ICE3700 - Lost Realm of Cardolan
+- ICE3900 - Shadow in the South
+- ICE8006 - Treasures of Middle Earth
+- ICE8007 - Angus McBrides Characters of Middle Earth
+- ICE8012 - Warlords Desert
+- ICE8013 - Dark Mage of Rhudaur
+- ICE8014 - Rogues of the Borderlands
+- ICE8015 - Forest of Tears
+- ICE8070 - Goblin-Gate and Eagle's Eyrie
+- ICE8090 - Brigands of Mirkwood
+- ICE8101 - Haunted Ruins of the Dunlendings
+- ICE8102 - Phantom Of The Northern Marches
+- ICE8103 - Trolls Of The Misty Mountains
+- ICE8104 - Pirates of Pelargir
+- ICE8105 - Gates Of Mordor
+- ICE8106 - Assassins of Dol Amroth
+- ICE8108 - Raiders of Cardolan
+- ICE8113 - The Necromancer's Lieutenant
+- ICE4001 - Campaign Atlas - Northwestern Middle Eart Map Set
+- ICE4002 - Northwestern Middle-earth Gazeteer
+- ICE8001 - Combat Screen
+- ICE8114 - River Running
+- ICE8201 - Weathertop Tower of Wind
+- ICE8202 - Teeth of Mordor
+- ICE8203 - Calenhad A Beacon of Gondor
+- ICE8204 - Halls of the Elven King
+- ICE8205 - Nazguls Citadel
+- ICE8302 - Minas Ithil
 - GCP-SMP-4500 - Space Master Privateers
 - GCP-SMP-4511 - Robotics Manual
 - GCP-SMP-4512 - Equipment Manual